Board of Directors

 Michele joins our advisory council with a long history of volunteering and working for local environmental organizations.
 Michele is also an avid bicyclist and interested in improving the creek and watershed bikeways.

-Steven is a Certified Financial Planner and Tax Preparer in West Los Angeles, providing tax preparation and Quickbooks accounting services for individuals, small businesses, real estate investors, and non-profits.
-A past President of the Culver City Garden Club, in 2003 he and his wildflower “guerrilla garden” on the side of the Santa Monica freeway were featured in an article in the Los Angeles Times.
+Steven is a Certified Financial Planner and owns and operates a Tax, Accounting & Property Mgmt. practice in West Los Angeles.
+A past President and Life Member of the Culver City Garden Club, in 2003 he and his wildflower “guerrilla garden” on the side of the Santa Monica freeway were featured in an article in the Los Angeles Times.
+In 2019 that section of highway embankment officially became part of Caltrans Adopt-A-Highway program for Wildflower Planting (believed to be the only active adoption in that category in all of Southern California.)
 He previously served as a board member and Treasurer of the So.
 Robertson Neighborhood Council, and was on its Land Use and Green Team Committees.

 Shea became a Ballona Creek lover in 2004 when she moved a few doors down from it in Mid-City Los Angeles.
 Soon after she became the Mid-City Neighborhood Council’s inaugural “Ballona Creek Revitalization Project” Chair and thus began her now long-time support of BCR.
 A resident of Culver City since 2011 and still in close proximity to the Ballona Creek, she is an avid bicyclist and especially cherishes the bike path along the precious waterway.
 Shea is also a Sustainability Planning and Policy Professional and the Chief Executive Strategist of Balanced Approach Strategic Sustainability Services.
 She was the inaugural Director/Manager of Culver City Unified School District’s Sustainability Program, and is currently developing a Sustainable Business Certification Program for the City of Culver City, among other related projects.